MFathinHalim/SpeedTyping/README.md

 But there’s a catch — you must still obey all his wishes and maintain your image as a “perfect model.”

 At first, school life feels strange and distant.
-Yet slowly, you begin to feel warmth you’ve never known before: laughter, friendship, and a girl named Mahiru, who sees you for who you truly are — not the designer’s son, but you.
+Yet slowly, you begin to feel warmth you’ve never known before: laughter, friendship, and a girl named Mira, who sees you for who you truly are — not the designer’s son, but you.

 ## 🎨 Features
 - 🌼 Original character art and illustrations